Kseen715/ratcheted-exchange/README.md

 > [!WARNING]
 > This implementation may not be secure.
 Use it only for educational purposes.

 This is a simple implementation of client-server communication using the ratcheted exchange protocol.
 Both the client and the server are implemented in pure Rust.
+You can find my Double Rachet algorithm implementation in [this repo](https://github.com/Kseen715/double-ratchet).

 The server simply sends a message from one client to another.
 The server does not know the content of the message.
 The server only knows the ID of the sender and the receiver.